fluid40/basyx-dotnet/README.md

 ## Server Applications
 - Build new server with AAS Repository server and Submodel Repository server linked by reverse proxy (BaSyx.AASX.SM.Server.Http.App)
 - Build new server variation as combination of AAS Repository and Submodel Repository as single server (BaSyx.Repo.Server.Http.App)
-- Rework Submodel reference handling in ASS.
-The References are no the primary source and will be updated if submodel objects added / removed from AAS (ElementContainer)

 ## Infrastructure
 - Add Docker support for BaSyx.AASX.SM.Server.Http.App